The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Enhanced networks and cut-off forests built from the near-critical ensemble

-If $B_1$, $B_2$ are $(r,\rho)$ sub-routers for $Y_1,Y_2\subseteq X$, respectively, we will call them connected if there exists a quad $R$ with $\p_1 R$ contained in $B_1$, $\p_3 R$ contained in $B_2$, remaining strictly away from all the squares $B^{r}_{X}$, and for which $\omega^\lambda \in \boxminus_R$.
-As before, in the coupling of Proposition~\ref{p.netconv}~(ii), for $\rho<r_M$, the relation of being connected converges in probability as $\omega_\eta\to \omega_\infty$, which also implies that it is an equivalence relation.
+If $B_1$, $B_2$ are $(r,\rho)$ sub-routers for $Y_1,Y_2\subseteq X$, respectively, we will call them connected if there exists a quad $R$ with $\p_1 R$ contained in $\widehat{B_1}$, $\p_3 R$ contained in $\widehat{B_2}$, remaining strictly away from all the squares $B^{r}_{X}$, and for which $\omega^\lambda \in \boxminus_R$.
+As before, in the coupling of Proposition~\ref{p.netconv}~(ii), for $\rho<r_M$, the relation of being connected converges in probability as $\omega_\eta\to \omega_\infty$, which also implies that it is an equivalence relation even in $\omega_\infty$.
 If $B_i$ is an $(r,\rho)$ sub-router for $Y_i\subseteq X$, $i=1,2$, and $B_1$ and $B_2$ are connected, then both $B_i$'s are $(r,\rho)$ sub-routers for $Y_1\cup Y_2$, since we can glue the path between $B_1$ and $B_2$, the circuit around $B_2$, and the path from $B_2$ to any of the $r$-squares $B \in B^r(Y_2)$ to get a path from $B_1$ to $B$.
 Therefore, for each equivalence class of $(r,\rho)$ sub-routers there exists a maximal subset $Y\subseteq X$ for which all elements of the equivalence class are sub-routers.
-An equivalence class with maximal subset $Y$ will sometimes be called a {\bf cluster of pivotals spanned by $Y$.} For instance, in Figure~\ref{f.NeedRouters}, the left configuration has two clusters, spanned by the same three pivotals, while the right configuration has three clusters, each with a maximal $Y$ of two elements.
-In each equivalence class of sub-routers, single out one of them, say, the leftmost one of the lowermost ones in some fixed embedding of $\Tor_M$ into $\C$ as $[-M,M)^2$.
-The set of these sub-routers will be the {\bf $(r,\rho)$-mesoscopic routers of $X$}, or, after fixing $\rho=r_M/2$, the set of {\bf $r$-mesoscopic routers}.
-Note that by restricting ourselves to subsets $|Y|\geq 2$, clusters containing only one pivotal from $X$ will not have routers.
+Such a maximal subset $Y$ will sometimes be called a {\bf cluster of pivotals}, and a corresponding equivalence class is said to be {\bf spanned by $Y$}.
+For instance, in Figure~\ref{f.NeedRouters}, the left configuration has two clusters, spanned by the same three pivotals, while the right configuration has three clusters, each with a maximal $Y$ of two elements.